How do you cultivate a successful brand identity? FUNG Tea is a wellness brand created with the goal of exploring that question.

 Defining The Brand

 The first step in this process was coming up with an initial idea for a brand.
-After recently reading about the health benefits of certain fungi, the idea of a mushroom supplement-infused tea was something I wanted to explore.
-The exploration began by defining the values and mission statement of the brand, along with some initial mushroom research.
+After recently reading about the health benefits of certain fungi, the idea of a mushroom supplement-infused tea was something I was excited to explore.
+This began by defining the values and mission statement of the brand, analyzing the competitive market for other mushroom supplement-based products, and spending some time researching mushrooms to solidify ideas for our product line.

 To establish a target demographic, we sought to understand who might be interested in a brand like FUNG.
 After looking at similar brands and who their products appeal to, my focus narrowed to a specific group: active millennials.
 Research of millennial health habits revealed a clear insight: millennials value low-cost self care products.